BinaryBeast/BinaryBeast_API_PHP/README.md

 string `location`		Simple description of where players should meet to play their matches, or where the event takes place

-array  `teams`			You may automatically add players, with a simpl indexed array of player names
+array  `teams`			You may automatically add players, with a simple indexed array of player names

 int    `return_data`          	(0 = TourneyID and URL only, 1 = List of team id's inserted (from teams array), 2 = team id's and full tourney info dump)